 The last option is to move the data as is into the new system and try to fix it once it’s in.

 This can be problematic, as the team will need to learn to use the new HRIS effectively before they can clean the data, but if the new HRIS is good at identifying issues, it could ultimately be a more effective solution.

-Once you’ve got the data into the new HRIS, you can’t assume everything’s worked and the old HRIS is ready to be switched off.
+Once you’ve completed the HRIS migration, you can’t assume everything’s worked and the old HRIS is ready to be switched off.

-It will be a headache maintaining two systems at once for Payroll, but moving prematurely can create even more headaches, so it’s a necessary pain to endure.
+Keep them both going for a pay cycle, and make sure there are no discrepancies.
+It will be a headache maintaining two systems at once for Payroll, but moving prematurely can create even more headaches.

-By using the data in actual business applications, you’ll quickly identify and errors or shortcomings with the migration process – much faster than if you just pulled a few data extracts and compared them.
+By using the data in actual business applications, you’ll be able to pick up on errors or shortcomings with the migration process – much faster than if you just pulled a few data extracts and compared them.

 Don’t be too quick to decommission your old HRIS.
 You may find that you’ll need the old system for longer than anticipated due to problems during migration or use, or you might want to keep the system running as an archive for future use.

 HRIS migrations are rarely a seamless process, but taking these steps to clean up your data before and during migration will prevent a lot of the usual hiccoughs we see.